Afrikaans-speaking population of South Africa

 South African census figures suggest a growing number of first language Afrikaans speakers in all nine provinces, a total of 6.85 million in 2011 compared to 5.98 million a decade earlier.
-2001 Namibian census reported that 11.4% of Namibians had Afrikaans as their home language.
-In 2020 many deaths made the population go down.
-But the Afrikaans support each other, hoping to make the population higher.
+2001 Namibian census reported that 11.4% of Namibians had Afrikaans (Namibian Afrikaans) as their home language.

 The South African Institute of Race Relations (SAIRR) projects that a growing majority will be Coloured Afrikaans speakers.
 Afrikaans speakers enjoy higher employment rates than other South African language groups, despite half a million who are unemployed.

 2001 census

 The number of Afrikaans speakers according to the census of 2001 in South Africa by district municipal boundaries were as follows: